jitendrakyadav/pgmsolutions/readme.txt

 		Output: myfile1.txt:0
 			myfile2.php:3
 			myfile3.txt:1
+	vi.  -m => stop after NUM (lines of) matches (not NUM no. of matches)
+		Example: grep "a" myfile3.txti
+		//Note here: 1st line has 1 match, 2nd line => 2 matches, 3rd line => 1 match, 4th line => 2 matches
+		Output: India
+			Pakistan
+			Hi Jitendra
+			Srilanka
+		Example: grep -m 3 "a" myfile3.txt
+		Output: India
+			Pakistan
+			Hi Jitendra
-	vi.  -o => print only the part of a line matching PATTERN; like for command "grep Hi my*", PATTERN Hi would match from word "Himanshu", but print only Hi instead of showing the whole line containing the PATTERN "Hi".
+	vii. -o => print only the part of a line matching PATTERN; like for command "grep Hi my*", PATTERN Hi would match from word "Himanshu", but print only Hi instead of showing the whole line containing the PATTERN "Hi".
 Remember, it prints all occurrences of match, even if suppose there are 3 occurrences in a single line then it would show/print all 3 occurrences of a sinle line in 3 separate lines i.e. per-occurrence per-line.
 		Example: grep -io "Hi" my*
 		Output: myfile2.php:hi
 			myfile2.php:hi